Firzlaff/05-Homework-work-schedule-/README.md

 # 05-Homework-work-schedule-
 05-Homework-work-schedule-5th Homework for Trilogy labs.
-# The Password Generator
+# The Daily Planer

-## This was my third homework for my Trilogy labs week 3 Java Script.
+## This was my 5th homework for my Trilogy labs Bootcamp/

 I was to create a a daily planner that meets the below requirements.